 Addressing Customer Concerns

-Almost every business has been affected in some way by the coronavirus, and it makes sense to explain to your customers exactly what changes have been put in place and how you are protecting their interests and those of your workers.
+Almost every business has been affected in some way by the current climate, and it makes sense to explain to your customers exactly what changes have been put in place and how you are protecting their interests and those of your workers.

-This might include explaining your distance work policy or protections, such as supplying hand sanitizer, masks, and physical distancing of employees at work.
+This might include explaining your distance work policy or protections, such as supplying hand sanitizer, masks, and physical distancing of employees at work during a pandemic.

-If you’ve had to shut down operations temporarily, explain this to your customers, with the reassurance that you’ll be back up and running as soon as it is safe and possible to do so.
+If you have to shut down operations temporarily, explain this to your customers, with the reassurance that you’ll be back up and running as soon as it is safe and possible to do so.

 If your business is in the position to do something similar, this not only helps you to contribute in a positive way but also makes sure that people will remember your brand for doing good.